bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 The model includes RELU layers to introduce nonlinearity (model.py lines 76-80), and the data is normalized in the model using a Keras lambda layer (model.py line 70).
 It also uses a cropping layer to remove the horizon from the top of the image and the hood of the car from the bottom (model.py line 73).

 The model contains a dropout regularization layer at the point in the network with the most parameters in order to reduce overfitting (model.py line 86).
-The summary of my model is shown below.
+Here is a visualization of the CNN architecture:

 ```
 ____________________________________________________________________________________________________